apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 and the request or response is one of the syntaxes for datasets (TriG, N-Quads, JSON-LD, TriX).

+The DSP ("Dataset Store Protocol") operations provide operations similar to GSP but operating on the dataset, not a speciifc graph.

 Fuseki also provides [/documentation/io/rdf-binary.html](RDF Binary) for triples and quads.

-The quads extension applies when there is no `?default` or `?graph`.
-`GET` fetches the dataset in quads format, and `PUT` and `POST` take quads format data (N-Quads and Trig).

 ## Context